padrino/padrino-docs/guides/03_features/02_padrino-admin.html.md

 end
 ```

-In the above example we are protecting those paths starting with
+In the above example we protect paths starting with `/customer/orders`
-`/customer/orders` and `/cart/checkout`.
-The result will be that an
+and `/cart/checkout`.
+The result will be that an unauthenticated user will
-unauthenticated user will not be able to access those actions, and he will be
+not be able to access those actions, and they will be asked to authenticate;
-asked to authenticate first by visiting our `:login_page` defined as `/login`
+first by visiting our `:login_page` defined as `/login` and by providing their
-and by providing his login credentials (default authentication behaviour is
-email and password).
+login credentials (default authentication behaviour will use email and password).

-When successfully logged in, he will be granted access to those two pages.
+When successfully logged in, they will be granted access to the two protected pages.

 --------------------------------------------------------------------------------

 ## Admin Scenario (User Authorization)

-For Another example, let's suppose that you need your **admin** account to do
-certain things and have access to certain controller actions, and your
-**editor** account needs to be restrained to get access to those same admin
-actions.
+Another common scenario is needing multiple roles with various level of access,
+instead of providing all management functionality to all logged in users.

+Consider a site where you want to allow unauthenticated users to login, an
+**editor** to manage posts and categories, and an **admin** role to manage settings.

-Padrino admin generator, will create for you a new `Account` model with a
+The Padrino admin generator will by default create an `Account` model with a
-default `role` attribute.
+`role` attribute which you can combine with the `project_module` method to
+easily manage which functionality is available to your users.

 ```ruby
 class Admin < Padrino::Application